 Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact Children's Social Care.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact Children's Social Care and if appropriate the police.
 If the DSL is not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and, if appropriate, the police.
+We will use the guidance from National Police Chief's Council (NPCC) to determine when to contact the police.